-This Institute is intended to be as widespread as are the graduates of our teachers.
+This Institute is intended to be as broad as are the graduates of our teachers.

 This Institute has multiple aims:

-- To form an association for all academies and academic graduates (who, in addition, have Permaculture training) as a professional society, which researches in, implements and conducts training in design sciences for sustainable systems.
+- To form an association for all academies and academic graduates (who, in addition, have Permaculture training) as a professional society, which researches, implements, and conducts training in design sciences for sustainable systems.

 - To operate, as it evolves, an academic organization for the supervision of higher degree applicants, on a regional basis but globally in scope.
 In effect, to establish a widespread, non-hierarchical training group akin to an open university.

 - To offer degree courses both as applied degrees based in fieldwork, as degrees based on research and thesis, or as a balance of these methods, and to find appropriate supervisors of such degrees.

 - The Institute proposes to reinstate the ethics and philosophies of the original universities: that they are essentially free associations of teachers and students (magistrorum and minorum).
 That they are centers of free inquiry, free also from the constraints of external governments and councils, of the straitjackets of “disciplines“ which prevent the study of integrated design sciences, and also free of necessitous residence in or near a fixed institution, and fixed fees.